rkrishn7/objection-match/README.md

 ## Motivation

 I sought out to build a small language that makes it easy to express a search on a database by simply stating a set of constraints.
 Numerous front-end programmers, for example, often work with requesting, manipulating, and displaying data, but don't necessarily know/care how it is represented.
-One could just pass the set of constraints along to the server, but this still puts the burden on back-end programmers to build routines that output the corresponding language used to query the database.
+One could just pass the set of constraints along to the server, but this still puts the burden on back-end programmers to build routines that output the corresponding query dialect.
 I saw that for many use-cases, all of this can be abstracted.
 Lo and behold, **ro.rqb** was born.

 A common use case for this library is some search that contains a dynamic set of constraints.
 In a distributed setting, the set of constraints would occur on some client machine and be sent to the server for processing.
 This is where **ro.rqb** fits in.
 It provides an easy-to-read format for stating a set of constraints.
 On the server, the evaluation engine is responsible for parsing the _predicate_, building an Objection query, and returning the results.